-Some parents worry that having asthma means their child can’t exercise, or that certain activities will trigger a child’s asthma symptoms or an asthma attack.
-But as long as your child is managing their asthma well, research suggests exercise can actually cut your child’s risk of asthma symptoms, meaning most children with asthma can enjoy PE, after-school clubs and other activities along with everyone else.
+As long as your child is managing their asthma well, research shows exercise can cut your child’s risk of asthma symptoms.
+Most children with asthma can enjoy PE, after-school clubs and other activities along with everyone else.

 Help your child stay active